AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/01.overview/docs.en.md

 In this tab it is possible to create your own filtering rules.
 There are several ways to add new rules.
 The most straightforward is to just type a rule in, but it requires some knowledge of the [rule syntax](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters).

 Then, it's possible to import a ready-to-use filter list from a text file. *Make sure that different rules are separated by line breaks.*  Besides, you can export filtering rules created by you.
-But first and foremost, this section is for transferring your list of rules between browsers or devices, while for importing ready-to-use filters it is better to use [Custom filters](https://kb.adguard.com/en/browser-extensions/overview.html#custom).
+But first and foremost, this option is for transferring your list of rules between browsers or devices, while for importing ready-to-use filters it is better to use [Custom filters](https://kb.adguard.com/en/browser-extensions/overview.html#custom).

 When you add a website to allowlist (more about it [below](#allowlist)) or use [the Assistant tool](https://kb.adguard.com/en/browser-extensions/overview.html#assistant) for hiding an element on the page, a corresponding rule goes to *User rules*.